 Navigate Atlas to support Portfolio

-Supporting Portfolio is one of the natural sweet spots for an EA Team.
-Taking a target state and breaking it down so individual projects have terms of reference and clarity of their value delivery is powerful.
+The Navigate Atlas supporting Portfolio aims at one of the natural sweet spots for an EA Team.
+It helps take a target state and breaking it down so individual projects have terms of reference and clarity of their value delivery.

 In fact, a key deliverable is what approach a change should take.